robertomaurizio/ml-surrogate-model/README.md

 - Expand training data coverage by incorporating a larger and more diverse simulation dataset to improve generalization across regimes.
 - Enrich the feature set to capture additional dependencies and interactions that are not represented in the current inputs.
-- Incorporate domain-informed constraints or structured loss terms to guide the model toward physically consistent solutions.
 - Reparameterize inputs and targets using more meaningful aggregate quantities (e.g., fluxes or power-like measures) to simplify the learning task and improve robustness.